Charles Bennett (screenwriter): Irwin Allen

-Bennett was reunited with Allen on The Story of Mankind (1957).
-He wrote Night of the Demon (1957) in England, which he had hoped to direct himself; it became a cult success.
+Bennett was reunited with Allen on The Story of Mankind (1957) which he said was "dreadful.
+Because Irwin desperately wanted to have the first credit on the story, so everything I wrote he wanted to cut out.
+(Laughs.)
+I hated everything to do with that picture."
+Bennett wrote Night of the Demon (1957) in England, which he had hoped to direct himself; it became a cult success.
+Bennett later said "Hal Chester, messed up the screenplay quite a bit.
+It was so good, the screenplay, that it couldn’t be completely destroyed, only half destroyed.
+It’s still considered a good movie."

 He then did a series of films for Allen: The Big Circus (1959), The Lost World (1960), Voyage to the Bottom of the Sea (1961), and Five Weeks in a Balloon (1962).

 Bennett also wrote for The Dick Powell Show and did War-Gods of the Deep (1965) for AIP.

 In the late 1960s Bennett focused on TV series such as The Wild Wild West, and Voyage to the Bottom of the Sea and Land of the Giants for Allen.
+Bennett disliked his credits for Allen.
+"They were all jobs that I did well, let’s put it that way.
+Let’s not think in terms of something that I will carry down to my grave as things that I am proud of."

 Later career

 Bennett had no produced credits from the 1970s onwards.
 "It was so frustrating, because in many ways I felt my writing had gotten even better", he said.
 "But at my age, no one wanted to hire me... know, I hate all the talk of this being a young man's industry.
 I hate it!
 Not because I'm an old man.
 But because I hate the notion that you must be young to be hot."

 Bennett continued to write films, plays, treatments and TV series, though none were produced.
 He wrote a novel, Fox on the Run which was published in 1987.

 In 1990 Bennett was hired to write a remake of Blackmail.
 The film was never made.

+Bennett appeared on the game show "Tic Tac Dough" in 1980 in an over 80's tournament.
+Wink Martindale (host) interviewed Bennett before and after his match.